-Rich Van Konynenburg, Ph.d., an independent researcher, believed glutathione depletion causes many of the problems in ME/CFS.
+Rich Van Konynenburg, Ph.D., an independent researcher, believed that glutathione depletion causes many of the problems in ME/CFS.
 The master anti-oxidant in the body, glutathione also plays a role in amino acid transport, protein synthesis, the cell cycle and immune cell proliferation.

 These papers by Rich Van Konynenburg examine ways to enhance glutathione, detoxification and energy production in ME/CFS.

-- Glutathione and Chronic Fatigue Syndrome (ME/CFS) (2004) - Rich Von Konynenburg’s original paper in describes why he believes glutathione depletion plays a central role in ME/CFS; largely superseded by the Methylation Blockade Theory paper below.
+- Is Glutathione Depletion an Important Part of the Pathogenesis of Chronic Fatigue Syndrome?
+(2004) Rich’s original paper in which he describes why he believed glutathione depletion plays a central role in ME/CFS; largely superseded by the Methylation Blockade Theory paper below.

-- The Glutathione / Methylation Blockades in Chronic Fatigue Syndrome (ME/CFS) - A paper presented at the 2007 IACFS/ME Conference
+- Glutathione Depletion-Methylation Cycle Block: A Hypothesis For the Pathogenesis of Chronic Fatigue Syndrome – A paper presented at the 2007 IACFS/ME Conference.

-- Methylation Cycle Blockade Theory - History and Underpinnings – How the Hypothesis came about, what it is, why the Yasko-Autism connection fits, and why he believes it pertains to ME/CFS (7/07)
+- A Simplified Treatment Approach Based on the Glutathione Depletion-Methylation Cycle Block Pathogenesis Hypothesis for Chronic Fatigue Syndrome (CFS) Part I How the hypothesis came about, what it is, why the Yasko-Autism connection fits, and why he believed it pertains to ME/CFS (7/07).

-- A Simpler Explanation of the Glutathione/Methylation Blockade Theory (12/08) - Rich provides a step by step simpler explanation of his theory
+- A Simple Explanation of the Glutathione/Methylation Depletion Theory of ME/CFS – (12/08) Rich provided a step-by-step, simpler explanation of his theory.

-- Why is the Prevalence of CFS Higher in Women Than in Men?
+- Why is the Prevalence of Chronic Fatigue Syndrome Higher in Women Than in Men?
 (2007)